 Origin of the Chausie cat breed

-Probably one of the “coolest” things about the Chausie cat breed is that it did in fact, descend from wild Savannah cats. centuries ago.
-Which means that it’s not some kind of “byproduct” of some clever cat breeder from the mid 1980’s looking to create a cat breed that appear wild!
+Probably one of the “coolest” things about the Chausie cat breed is that it did descend from wild Savannah cats.
+Centuries ago.
+This means that it’s not some “byproduct” of some clever cat breeder from the mid-1980s looking to create a cat breed that appears wild!
+This breed first got its “start” as an early Egyptian domesticated cat was crossbred with “wilder” species during these ancient times.
+Back then, these cats often lived and wandered around the ancient temples, being cherished and often worshiped as “magical creatures.”

 Over the centuries…

-About the history of the Chausie cat breeds history is that despite the fact that these cats have been around for centuries, it wasn’t until the mid-1990’s that an “official” breeding program was established and the cats were finally bred to their true potential.
+These crossbreeds were slowly further domesticated and became a part of the cultures they came.
+The strange part about the history of the Chausie cat breed history is that even though these cats have been around for centuries, it wasn’t until the mid-1990s that an “official” breeding program was established; the cats were finally bred to their true potential.

 Which is why…

-By us here at IndulgeYourPet because we think it actually sounds pretty cool to have to say that…
+This is fine by us here at IndulgeYourPet because we think it sounds pretty cool to have to say that…

-“Yeah, my cat is 4 generations removed from the jungle!”
+“Yeah, my cat is four generations removed from the jungle!”

 Physically…

-Long lean body and long powerful legs, these guys just exude a quite confidence about them that few can deny.
-And while an adult male should weigh no more than 15 pounds, because of they way that they are built, most folks will mistakenly think that they are much bigger than they actually are.
+These cats are indeed a joy to look at.
+They “capture” the image of what one might think when thinking of “how” an ancient Egyptian cat should look.
+With their long, lean body and powerful legs, these guys exude a quiet confidence about them that few can deny.
+And while an adult male should weigh no more than 15 pounds because of how they are built, most folks will mistakenly think they are much bigger than they are.

 But don’t be fooled…